RarelyCharlie/rarelycharlie.github.io/_draft/write.md

 _Example:_ Instead of (or in addition to) linking to a magazine article based on a press release based on an abstract of a research paper, link to the full text of the research paper.

-### When you cannot provide a link, check that Google will back you up.
+### When you cannot provide a link, check that Google will back you up

 If you state a fact without any link, there's a risk that some readers might Google it and find conflicting information.
 It is better to Google it yourself first, so that you can avoid problems.